ultratrikx/tensorforest/README.md

 For a more detailed explanation of our project, including our methodologies, challenges faced, and future steps, please refer to our [Project Report](https://docs.google.com/document/d/1PV5ZpG2WwoIyRysXYlh5ybRF15F8jOGm3pBe-vCCmi0/edit?usp=sharing).

-## Contributing

-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make are greatly appreciated.

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## License

-Distributed under the MIT License.
-See `LICENSE` for more information.

 ## Contact